joshuadavidnelson/disable-blog/README.md

 ## Description

-WordPress, without the blog.
-Activate to disable the blog functions within WordPres, for a site without a blog.

-A plugin to disable the blog functionality of WordPress (by hiding, removing, and redirecting).
-Useful when you want a WordPress site to remain static and hide blog-related elements from admin users.
+Go blog-less with WordPress.
+This plugin disables all blog-related functionality (by hiding, removing, and redirecting).

 Does the following: